timjbray/jekyll-now/_posts/2019-06-02-Tracking-software-delivery.md

 Without quality metrics, it's all opinion.
 Usually it's the loudest voice or most senior opinion that reigns, not the truth.
 Something I've experienced many times when I wasn't tracking the right metrics.

-> But if velocity is flawed as a metric, what data can we use to track software delivery?
+> If velocity is flawed as a metric, what data can we use to track software delivery?

 All metrics can be flawed, so we want to combine multiple metrics across the full SDLC, hopefully creating a holistic picture.
 This should reduce bias and errors within individual metrics and give more reliable data to track software delivery over longer periods.